 Only pack what you need

 It’s hard enough to limit your routine travel items.
 Adding video equipment can add to the challenge.
 You will want to be careful to not pack too much gear.
 The weight alone can add up quickly and can make traveling uncomfortable and difficult.
+Of course, having one of the Best packing cubes in 2019 would be advantageous, seeing as it has these type of applications in mind.
+Just remember to keep things simple.

 So what equipment is required?
 A camera.
 That’s it.